-The Internal Audit Function ("IAF") is an independent function responsible for providing its opinion to the BoD, through the Audit Committee, as well as to the ExCo of the Company on the design adequacy and operating effectiveness of the Company's internal control, risk management and governance systems.
+The Internal Audit Function ("IAF") is an independent function responsible for providing its opinion to the BoD, through the Audit Committee of the Company on the design adequacy and operating effectiveness of the Company's internal control, risk management and governance systems.
 The Company outsources its IAF to the BOC Group's Internal Audit Division ("IA").